Lindblad Superoperators from Wigner's Phase Space Continuity Equation: Lindblad form

 \subsection{Lindblad form put into context}

-For the specific coupling for photon creation~(\ref{eq:addPhotonWoverallEq}) or annihilation~(\ref{eq:removePhotonWoverallEq}), our analysis essentially gives an abstract rederivation of the well known Lindblad form~(\ref{eq:aD_W_a__Lindblad1}) and~(\ref{eq:a_W_aD__Lindblad2}) of a quantum system coupled to a simple bath.
+For the specific coupling for photon creation~(\ref{eq:addPhotonWoverallEq}) or annihilation~(\ref{eq:removePhotonWoverallEq}), our analysis essentially gives a rederivation of the well known Lindblad form~(\ref{eq:aD_W_a__Lindblad1}) and~(\ref{eq:a_W_aD__Lindblad2}) of a simple quantum system weakly coupled to a bath.

-We think it is astonishing that the mere insistence to express dynamical terms as the divergence of Wigner's \ps current,~$-{\VEC \nabla} \cdot {\VEC J}$, should have such far reaching and at the same time specific consequences.
+We think it is astonishing that the insistence to express dynamical terms as the negative divergence of Wigner's \ps current,~$-{\VEC \nabla} \cdot {\VEC J}$, should have such far reaching and at the same time specific consequences.

 This is an interesting observation since the standard consistency requirements imposed on the coupling terms~\cite{Lindblad_CMP76,Pearle_EJP12}, when using the Schr\"odinger--von Neumann representation, do not bear resemblance to the requirement to be of the form of the divergence of a current.